sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

 For shifts and tilings, there is (up to now) almost nothing:
  * sage.dynamics.symbolic.full_shift: the full shift

-== Structure ==
+= Structure =

 The refactorization of the current code should go in the patch [[http://trac.sagemath.org/sage_trac/ticket/12224|#12224]] which is almost done.
-Up to now the code is a bit dissaminated everywhere in Sage:
+Up to now the code is a bit dissaminated everywhere in Sage..

+== General overview ==

  * sage.categories: Most of the generic code is contained there.
    * .languages: A language is a subset of A^* where A is a set called alphabet.
 It is naturally graded by N and the grading is called the length.